JohnCosta27/RealTimeTradingSystem/README.md

 npm run test // Can also do npm run test:watch
 ```

+Note: The integration tests completely wipes your database to get accurate testing results, so you might need to run `CleanDb.bash`, to get the test users back.

 ## Extra information

 There is a README.md in each backend service (Auth, Hub and Brain), where you can find out more about each service.